acuity-network/acuity.network/content/_index.md

 # The homepage contents
 [extra]
 lead = '<b>/əˈkjuːɪti/</b>, noun: Acuteness of vision or perception.
-The ability to hear, see, or think accurately and clearly.
-On-chain Content Web' url = "/docs/getting-started/introduction/" url_button = "Get started" repo_version = ""
+The ability to hear, see, or think accurately and clearly.' url = "/docs/getting-started/introduction/" url_button = "Get started" repo_version = ""